NULL SOCIETY

 Screenshot from - Insights 2009: David Reinfurt

-“True Mirror,” displayed a non-reversed reflection, showing viewers their image as others see them, rather than the typical reversed reflection of a standard mirror.
+The 18x18 "True Mirror" displayed a non-reversed reflection, showing viewers their image as others see them, rather than the typical reversed reflection of a standard mirror.
 Dexter Sinister, the collaborative duo of David Reinfurt and Stuart Bailey, did not present the piece as a formal artwork, but rather as an applied object intended to function on its own terms.

-Reinfurt has described the project as occupying a “gray zone,” reflecting the broader ethos of Dexter Sinister’s practice—work that exists between disciplines and outside rigid definitions.
-Check out their incredible sites here (at) dextersinister.org
+Reinfurt has described the project as occupying a “gray zone,” reflecting the broader ethos of Dexter Sinister’s practice.
+Check out their incredible archived materials here (at) dextersinister.org

 No items found.